pyvisa/pyvisa/docs/getting.rst

 Installation
 ============

-PyVISA is a wrapper around the `National Instruments's VISA` library, which you need to download and install in order to use PyVISA.
+PyVISA is a wrapper around the `National Instruments's VISA` library, which you need to download and install in order to use PyVISA (:ref:`getting_nivisa`).

 PyVISA has no additional dependencies except Python_ itself.
 In runs on Python 2.6+ and 3.2+.